dwarmstrong/homebin/README.rst

     pulseaudio volume control (more: `"Shell script: paVolume" <http://www.circuidipity.com/pavolume.html>`_) teleportHomeTo
     sync $HOME to DESTINATION
-vboxshot
+timeToCount.py
+    measure clock time for a device to count from 0 to *x* in increments of 1 vboxshot
     capture screenshot of a virtualbox session yt-audio